Usain does it again for Beijing sweep

 Compatriot Christian Taylor produced the second longest triple jump in history to win his showdown with Cuba’s Pedro Pichardo and claim a second world title.

-Taylor soared 18.21 meters with his sixth and final jump, pushing Pichardo into second place as he landed just short of Jonathan Edwards’ 20-year-old world record of 18.29.
+Taylor soared 18.21 metres with his sixth and final jump, pushing Pichardo into second place as he landed just short of Jonathan Edwards’ 20-year-old world record of 18.29.

 “When you’re that close to a record it makes you even hungrier for the next time you compete,” he said.